aiven/terraform-provider-aiven/docs/resources/account_team.md

 # Account Team Resource

-The Account Team resource allows the creation and management of an Account Teams.
+The Account Team resource allows the creation and management of an Account Team.

 ## Example Usage